rijopalla/pokedex/README.md

     <li> Detailed View </li>
     You can click on the Pokemon's card to show its ID, Name, Type Height, Weight, Abilities, Habitat, Base Stats, Weaknesses, and Description.
     <li> Sorting </li>
-    You can choose how to sort the Pokemon shown by clicking on the buttons labeled *Sort Alphabetically* and *Sort By Number* at the bottom of the page.
+    You can choose how to sort the Pokemon shown by clicking on the buttons labeled <em>Sort Alphabetically </em> and <em>Sort By Number</em> at the bottom of the page.
 </ol>
 The website currently shows 250 Pokemon (until Ho-oh).